 Additionally, the Tennessee affordable housing market continues to operate in a high interest rate and low inventory environment, which has negatively impacted many potential borrowers.
-Despite insufficient availability and accessibility of homes, THDA loan production, which had been trending down during the COVID-19 pandemic, began to trend upward in 2022.
-10 Access to these HFA Advantage Loans, which provide equitable opportunities to invest in housing, are essential for economically disadvantaged homebuyers in this difficult housing market.
+Despite insufficient availability and accessibility of homes, THDA loan production, which had been trending down during the COVID-19 pandemic, reached record highs in 2023.
+Access to these HFA Advantage Loans, which provide equitable opportunities to invest in housing, is essential for economically disadvantaged homebuyers in this difficult housing market.